 Creating a hearing loss friendly wedding

 Imagine attending a wedding and only hearing a small part of what is being said.
-You hear the other guests laughing during one of the speeches, but you don’t know what was funny because you didn’t hear it.
+You hear the other guests laughing during one of the speeches, but you've clearly missed the punchline.
 And worst of all, you can’t hear the happy couple reciting their vows.
 Unfortunately those problems are all too common for those with hearing loss.

 So before you begin your planning, in order to make sure your wedding is as hearing-accessible as possible, ask yourself a few questions.
 First, what is the severity of hearing loss that will need to be accommodated?
-A person with mild or moderate hearing loss will have very different needs than a person who is deaf or severely hearing-impaired.
-If the guest is deaf or hearing-impaired, what is his preferred method of communication?
-Does he prefer ASL or speechreading?
-Answering these questions will help guide you to the proper services to provide for your guests.
+A person with mild or moderate hearing loss will have very different needs than a person who is deaf or severely hearing impaired.
+If the guest is deaf or has profound hearing loss, know in advance if they use primarily sign language to communicate and provide an ASL translater for the event.

-As with all wedding planning, you'll want to think ahead.
+As with all aspects of wedding planning, you'll want to think ahead.
 First, ask if the church or venue you have chosen has a loop system installed.
-A loop system helps those with hearing aids that are equipped with T-coils hear sounds from a PA system directly and clearly in the hearing aids, while reducing background noise.
-And make sure to offer your guests with hearing loss reserved seating up front, as close to the altar as possible.
-If you have a seating chart for the reception, make sure to place those with hearing loss close to the main table instead of at the back of the room; they’ll thank you for it.
+A loop system helps those with hearing aids that are equipped with T-coils hear sounds from a PA system directly in the hearing aids while reducing background noise.
+And make sure to offer your guests with hearing loss reserved seating up front, as close to the celebrant as possible.
+If you have a seating chart for the reception, place those with hearing loss close to the main table instead of at the back of the room; they’ll thank you for it.

 Next, consider having the “speaking” portions of the wedding, such as the readings, vows and speeches, printed for those who request it.
-Like requesting the beef or chicken, give guests the option to notify you when they RSVP that they would like a print out of the ceremony made available.
+Like requesting the beef or chicken, give guests the option to notify you when they RSVP that they would like a printed copy of the proceedings made available.
 In addition, a printed itinerary of the wedding festivities can keep everyone on track and reduce confusion and misunderstandings.

 For those guests who speak using ASL, hire a certified interpreter to sign either just the most important parts of the ceremony or the whole thing, depending on your budget.
 Or for those guests who don’t sign, consider having a CART professional to type out wedding events in real time.
 Short for Communication Access Realtime Translation, CART allows every word of your wedding, from the rehearsal dinner speeches to vows to the reception toasts, to be projected onto a screen.
 The National Court Reporters Association website offers an online directory of CART providers, so you can find one in your area.

-Lastly, turn up the volume!
 Speak up when reciting your vows.
-It’s tempting to speak softly, as you may be nervous, but speaking loudly and clearly allows your guests with hearing loss to feel engaged in the ceremony.
+It’s tempting to speak softly if you are nervous, but speaking loudly and clearly allows your guests with hearing loss to feel engaged in the ceremony.
 Also, let the celebrant know there will be people with hearing loss in attendance so she can take that into account when speaking.

 Also, make sure the venue has good lighting.
-Those who have hearing loss rely heavily on being able to see the person’s face that they are talking to, and a dimly lit room can lead to frustration.
+Those who have hearing loss rely heavily on being able to see their conversation partner's face, and a dimly lit room can lead to frustration.

 When hiring a DJ, ask about captioning services or any other audio equipment he might be able to provide for those with hearing loss, such as a loop system.
 You may be lucky enough to locate a DJ who knows ASL; otherwise your sign language interpreter can provide those services.
-You could also consider a karaoke machine with lyrics projected, which would allow all of the wedding guests to participate in the fun.
+Also consider a karaoke machine with lyrics projected, which would allow all of the wedding guests to participate in the fun.
 Another idea is to print out the lyrics of first dance song, so those with hearing loss can follow along.
-Lastly, placing speakers on the ground allows deaf and hearing impaired to feel vibrations of the music, and will be sure to get everyone in the room dancing.
+Lastly, placing speakers on the ground allows guests with profound hearing loss to feel vibrations of the music, and it will be sure to get everyone in the room dancing.